CMS Industry Report 2022

 Sitecore represents the DXP market.
 It adds all features inside a single platform, which means you need to change your business to adapt to them.

-Similar to Agility, Episerver is heavily affiliated with Azure to support its cloud offerings.
+Similar to Agility, Optimizely is heavily affiliated with Azure to support its cloud offerings.
 However, Episerver still relies heavily on developers to manage upgrades.

 Drupal / Acquia